 What's the 16-month rule and how does it affect my TPD cover?

-The short answer: Under the Protecting Your Super legislation, super funds must cancel your insurance if your account receives no contributions or rollovers for 16 consecutive months, unless you specifically opt in to keep it running (this usually requires some form of contribution).
+The short answer: Under the Protecting Your Super legislation, super funds must cancel your insurance if your account receives no contributions or rollovers for 16 consecutive months, unless you elect in writing to keep it.
+That election is free and does not require you to put any money in, and your fund has to send you warning notices once the account hits 9, 12 and 15 months of inactivity.

 What to do: